Wednesday, 23 February 2022

 Unless you find it on your own, you will not be able to realize the truth, which is hidden by the illusory form, time, and space.
 Without a perfect understanding of ‘what is what’, it will take you nowhere.

-Religious God is not God in truth.
-You must know what God suppose to be in truth according to your own scriptures.
+The religious God is not God in truth.
+You must know what God is supposed to be in truth, according to your own scriptures.

 Kena Upanishad (6) Chapter I: ~ “That which cannot be apprehended by the mind, but by which, they say, the mind is apprehended-That alone know as Brahman, and not that which people here worship.

-Kena Upanishad (7) Chapter I:~ That which cannot be perceived by the eye, but by which the eye is perceived-That alone know as Brahman and not that which people here worship.
+Kena Upanishad (7) Chapter I:~ That which cannot be perceived by the eye, but by which the eye is perceived-That alone is known as Brahman and not that which people here worship.

-Kena Upanishad (8) Chapter I:~ That which cannot be heard by the ear, but by which the hearing is perceived-That alone know as Brahman and not that which people here worship.
+Chapter I:~ That which cannot be heard by the ear, but by which the hearing is perceived-That alone is known as Brahman and not that which people here worship.

-Kena Upanishad (9)- Chapter I:~ That which cannot be smelt by the breath, but by which the breath smells an object-That alone know as Brahman, and not that which people here worship.
+Kena Upanishad (9)- Chapter I:~ That which cannot be smelt by the breath, but by which the breath smells an object-That alone is known as Brahman, and not that which people here worship.

 Bible says: ~ “God is a Spirit, and they that worship God must worship God in spirit and in truth.
 (John 4:24)